Facundototo/broadcast-chat-cli/README.md

 - Added new feature: send private messages to a user.
 - New command to clean the terminal.
 - Chat commands changed, putting '/' first.

+#### Version 1.2.0

+- Join other channels
+- Server information commands (/list-channels, /list-users)
+- The option to set a specific port when starting or connecting to a server

 ---